anuptiwari17/nucleo/FOLDER_STRUCTURE.md

 - `localStorage.jsx`
   - Utility wrappers for storing tokens or user info in `localStorage` and retrieving them.
   - Where to edit: switch to sessionStorage, secure storage, or encryption.
+- `ScrollToTop.jsx`
+  - Utility component that scrolls the page to top when route changes.
+  - Ensures smooth UX when navigating between pages (Home → Pricing → Legal → Demo).
+  - Where to edit: adjust scroll behavior (smooth vs instant) or add delay.

 ---